TiDeane/Personal-website-frontend/README.md

 # License

-The website's design is licensed under the [CCA 3.0 license](https://html5up.net/license)
+The website's original design is licensed under the [CCA 3.0 license](https://html5up.net/license).

-Changes in the design:
+Changes:
-- "Work" page was changed from a portfolio of photos into a curriculum.
+- The "Home" page is essentially unchanged, except for the addition of a visitor counter.
-- "Contact" page was changed from a contact form to a list of contact links.
+- The "Work" page was completely changed, from a portfolio of photos to a curriculum.
+The section's icon was changed as well.
-- Regarding the previous two points, new additions to ``main.css`` are at the end of the file
+- The "Contact" page was completely changed, from a contact form to a list of contact links.